-Signs and symptoms of TB are unexplained cough of 3 weeks or more, bloody sputum, night sweats, unexplained weight loss, anorexia and fever.
-Respiratory Hygiene and Cough Etiquette should be utilized with any patient, visitor are employee when respiratory signs and symptoms are present.
+Signs and symptoms of TB are unexplained cough of 3 weeks or more, bloody sputum, night sweats, unexplained weight loss, anorexia, and fever.
+Respiratory Hygiene and Cough Etiquette should be utilized with any patient, visitor, or employee when respiratory signs and symptoms are present.

-Children's Hospital & Medical Center admits patients with suspected or confirmed TB disease.
-All patients or non patients with known or suspected laryngeal or pulmonary TB should be placed in a Airborne PRM precautions room or should wear a surgical mask when not in a negative airflow room or when in public areas of the hospital
+Children's Nebraska admits patients with suspected or confirmed TB disease.
+All patients or non-patients with known or suspected laryngeal or pulmonary TB should be placed in an Airborne PRM precautionsroom or should wear a surgical mask when not in a negative airflow room or when in public areas of the hospital

-All Health Care Workers (HCW) must have proof of an annual Tuberculin Skin Test or the two-step as appropriate, or an annual medical evaluation (TB questionnaire and or possible chest x-ray) of persons with a prior positive TST.
 All HCW are to have written documentation of annual respiratory protection fit testing prior to being assigned to care for a patient with possible or confirmed tuberculosis.

-If a possible exposure to TB occurs, Infection Prevention will communicate to department leaders who will inform HCW of the possible exposure and the directive for follow up with Employee Health.
+If a possible exposure to TB occurs, Infection Prevention will communicate to department leaders who willinform HCW of the possible exposure and the directive for follow up with Employee Health.